GabrielMontplaisir/JavaChess/README.md

 # Java Chess
 By Gabriel Montplaisir

-This is the final assignment for my a course at Algonquin College.
-It incorporates a full GUI using Java Swing, as well as the following features:
+Incorporates a full GUI using Java Swing, as well as the following features:

 - An option to start a "New Game"
 - Saving a game as .txt file using PGN format.
 You can then load this into any online chess PGN viewer.